gw67-alt/Physics/quantum-negative-time-paradox-paper.md

 1. Under symmetrical conditions, photon detection patterns showed statistically significant deviations from classical expectations, consistent with our negative time paradox model.

-2. When the mechanical blocker was introduced, we observed a 27.3% increase in anomalous detection events that cannot be explained through conventional quantum mechanical interpretations.
+2. When the mechanical blocker was introduced, anomalous detection events that cannot be explained through conventional quantum mechanical interpretations were found.

 3. The injective function analysis revealed consistent patterns in the correlation between detection events that support the hypothesis of retroactive path determination.